monahidalgo/endangered-organisms-tracker-2/docs/index.md

 ## Intended Users & User stories

 * A college biology research student
-    > As a research biology student researching endangered organisms I want an easy to use App. save images and notes it is hard to keep track of notebooks and camera gear.
+    > As a research biology student researching endangered organisms I want an easy to use App. to save images and notes it is hard to keep track of notebooks and camera gear.

 * A Park Ranger employee
     > I'm a Park Ranger employee at a State park I protect endangered species and it's habitat.
 I need an App for documenting videos, photographs and for my daily notes.